The Albanians

 Health

 Although we’ve never had any problems with it, many people advise against drinking the tap water in Albania, especially in rural areas away from towns and cities.
-A stomach infection is the last thing anyone needs, so it’s worth considering sticking to bottled water, which is available in shops everywhere and extremely cheap.
-Medical and dental care in the country are of poor quality, and travelling with medical insurance is highly recommended.
+It’s worth considering sticking to bottled water, which is available in shops everywhere and extremely cheap.
+Medical and dental care in the country are generally of poor quality, and travelling with medical insurance is highly recommended.
 No vaccinations are needed when visiting Albania.
-Raw sewage is allegedly pumped into the sea at times, so be careful along the coast near cities and harbours.

 Infrastructure

 Not surprisingly for a former communist country still in transition to a fully functioning and transparent democracy, Albania’s infrastructure remains something of a mess.
-Expect to encounter (and get used to) anomalies including broken shower doors and bare wires even in some of the more expensive hotels.
-Beware of pavements with missing manhole covers, small lumps of metal sticking out of the ground and rubbish lying around in the suburbs.
-Although service in bars and restaurants is improving, it’s still got a long way to go, although Albanian waiters (waitresses still being something of a rarity) are almost universally gregarious.
-Disabled travellers thinking about visiting Albania, especially those who generally travel on a budget, should know right away they’re going to find it a difficult experience.
+Expect to encounter (and get used to) anomalies including broken shower doors and bare wires, even in some of the more expensive hotels.
+Beware of pavements with mysterious holes, small lumps of metal sticking out of the ground and rubbish lying around in the suburbs.
+Although service in hotels and restaurants is improving, it’s still got a long way to go, although Albanian waiters are almost universally gregarious.
+Disabled travellers thinking about visiting Albania, should know right away that accessibility is often difficult.

 Language

 Sounding at times not unlike Turkish with the batteries running out, Albanian is an Indo-European language with its own isolated linguistic branch.
 Thought to have originated from the now long-extinct Illyrian (or possibly Thracian) language, Albanian consists of two distinct dialects, namely Gheg, spoken in the north as well as neighbouring Kosovo and the Albanian-speaking regions of Montenegro and Macedonia, and Tosk, which is generally confined to the south of the country.
-Featuring a Latin alphabet made up of 36 letters, peculiarities include a propensity to switch the definite and indefinite endings (thus both Tirana and Tiranë) depending on their function within a sentence, a habit we try to bypass by sticking to the definite ending to avoid confusion wherever possible.
-English is widely spoken in Tirana, especially among the younger generation.
-A lot of Albanians also speak Italian, French and, in the south of the country especially, Greek.
+Featuring a Latin alphabet made up of 36 letters, peculiarities include a propensity to switch the definite and indefinite endings (thus both Tirana and Tiranë) depending on their function within a sentence.
+English is widely spoken, especially by the younger generation.
+A lot of Albanians also speak Italian, French and, especially in the south of the country, Greek.

 LGBT Albania